najasnake12/najasnake12/README.md

   A dumb kid making random projects.
-  One of the stupid projects:
+  One of the dumb projects:
   bingewatchings.com
-      Shoutout to my dawg: Mio
+      Shoutout to my dawg: Mio :-D